 A large dog, the Greyhound stands approximately 62 to 72cm tall and weighs between 23 to 36 kilograms with a life span of approximately 10-14 years.

 They have a very fine, soft coat and because of this, and their low body fat, they tend to feel extremes in temperature more than most dogs.

 Their short, sleek coat, the absence of doggy odour, their placid, sedentary nature and love of comfort all combine to make them an excellent indoor pet.
 Short bursts of energy and long bouts of lethargy typify the Greyhound character.
 They are comfort-seeking missiles.

 They come in a vast array of coat colours: white, black, red (fawn), blue (grey), light fawn and brindle, or any of these colours broken with white.

 The Greyhound is a strong, lean muscular dog, built for sprinting over short distances.
 The breed are Sighthounds which hunt their quarry primarily by sight rather than scent and their natural quarry is the hare.

 They tend to be “couch potatoes” and are content to laze around on a cosy bed or on the lounge beside their owners.
 They rarely bark, usually only when something is wrong or when they get really excited.
-They are not generally suitable as a guard dog (however their size is generally a good deterrent).
+They are not generally regarded as a guard dog (however their size is generally a good deterrent).

 Due to being quiet, predominantly lazy and placid, low-maintenance and undemanding, Greyhounds make excellent pets for suburban homes and busy families.
-They are perfect indoor pets and loving, affectionate housemates.
+They are perfect indoor pets, and loving, affectionate housemates.